 Number of Employees

-More employees means greater employer's liability exposure.
 Each additional worker at height increases your risk profile significantly.
-Your safety record and training programmes are closely assessed.
+Your documented safety record and formal training programs are closely assessed by underwriters.

 📋